 As part of the annual compensation package, our Compensation Committee grants restricted Class A Common Stock to our executive officers.
-Generally, these awards are based on merit and the Korn Ferry survey and vest over five years.
+Generally, these awards are based on merit and advice from Korn Ferry and vest over five years.
 The Company has historically made an annual grant of time based restricted stock to its executive officers.
-In November 2017, the Compensation Committee approved the terms for performance based restricted stock awards to be granted starting in 2018.
+In November 2017, the Compensation Committee determined that performance based restricted stock awards should be included as part of the long-term incentive mix starting in 2018.
 Our Compensation Committee reviews management's recommendation and approves the restricted stock awards for each Section 16 officer.
 These restricted shares are entitled to dividends to the same extent as ordinary shares, but the dividends are restricted to the same extent as the underlying security.
 Once the restricted stock vests, any dividends paid on that stock also vest.
 We do not have employment agreements with our executive officers.